-Three consecutive numbers multiplied together give the answer nine hundred and twelve thousand, five hundred and seventy six.
+Three consecutive numbers multiplied together give the answer five hundred and seventy one thousand, seven hundred and four.

 What are they?